It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: February

-Description/Criteria: Applicants must be 18 years old, enrolled in a full-time U.S. institution, and a U.S. citizen.
+Description/Criteria: Applicants must be 18 years old, enrolled in a full-time US institution, and a US citizen.

 LAGRANT Foundation Scholarship